UK - Kilimanjaro - Arusha

 Lake Manyara - Arusha - In flight

-We journey south through the Masai Steppe, back to Arusha and the Mount Meru Game Lodge where we have use of their facilities before meeting a flight from Kilimanjaro to Nairobi and take an onward direct, scheduled, overnight KLM flight via Amsterdam to London.
+We journey south through the Masai Steppe, back to Arusha and the Mount Meru Game Lodge where we have use of their facilities before transferring to the airport for your return flight to the UK.

 Day 9 UK